Revolution-Game-Creation-Group/200wordrpg.github.io/finalists.md

 Last person alive, if they survive their encounter with the KILLER, escapes as a SURVIVOR.
 They try to return to a normal life.
 ```

-# You Have 200 Words"
+# You Have 200 Words